 Jitske Schols (1969) grew up in the middle of a forest where they had the most beautiful property.
-In stead of having a wealthy lifestyle, like many people might think, they were anything but rich.
+Instead of having a wealthy lifestyle, as many people might think, they were anything but rich.
 At an early age she started to realize that people are not so interested in the facts, but according to Jitske life is all about interpretations.
 This thought has led her to put things into perspective.
 In her photography she refers to contradictions, preferably to the other side of the story, regardless of any prejudices.
 Subsequently the viewers will form their own opinion about the things they see and the things they believe.

 After working for 20 years as a communications advisor, Jitske Schols decided to commit herself to photography.
 In short time she built up an impressive oeuvre with an own unique signature: her portraits are mostly black and white and immediately recognizable by their combination of simplicity, melancholy and rawness.

 Works by Jitske Schols was shown at the Scheepvaartmuseum in Amsterdam in the exhibition ‘Ode to an Amsterdammer’ organized by Dutch National Portrait Gallery and at the art gallery Vlieland Maritiem Art.
 In 2017 she won the Dutch National Portrait Prize for the best portrait of 2016.
 Het Parool, Volkskrant and AD belong to her regular customer base.

 In the photo series Songs for soprano, etude #1, Jitske Schols makes an imaginary journey back to the 19th century and visits the estate of Ewijckshoeve in Lage Vuursche.
 Schols grew up at this estate and enjoyed a happy and peaceful youth surrounded by nature, not being aware that this place formed the backdrop for a huge tragedy that happened a century earlier.